vidyapvijay/CaseManagement/README.md

 ## Requirements

-For development, you will only need [Node.js](http://nodejs.org/) and [MYSQL Server](https://dev.mysql.com/downloads/mysql/) installed on your environment.
+For development, you will only need TypeScript, [Node.js](http://nodejs.org/) and [MYSQL Server](https://dev.mysql.com/downloads/mysql/) installed on your environment.

 ### Node